typbing/TransEcon/README.md

 - How does transportation access influence economic growth, property values, and business activity in NYC?
 - Are the economic benefits of transportation infrastructure equitably distributed across different demographic groups?
-- Does the development of transportation infrastructure correlate with changes in employment rates in surrounding areas?

 ## Data